-Organizations and organizational hierarchies
+Organizations and organizational hierarchies overview

 An organization is a group of people who are working together to carry out a business process or achieve a goal.
 Organizational hierarchies represent the relationships between the organizations that make up your business.

-In Microsoft Dynamics 365 for Finance and Operations, you can define the following types of internal organizations: legal entities, operating units, and teams.
+You can define the following types of internal organizations: legal entities, operating units, and teams.

 All internal organizations are types of the Party entity.
 Therefore, these organizations use the address book to store address and contact information.
 A party, which can be either a person or an organization, can belong to one or more address books.

 A legal entity is an organization that has a registered or legislated legal structure.
 Legal entities can enter into legal contracts and are required to prepare statements that report on their performance.

 A company is a type of legal entity.
 Currently, companies are the only kind of legal entity that you can create, and every legal entity is associated with a company ID.
 This association exists because some functional areas in the program use a company ID, or DataAreaId, in their data models.
 In these functional areas, companies are used as a boundary for data security.
 Users can access data only for the company that they are currently logged on to.

 An operating unit is an organization that is used to divide the control of economic resources and operational processes in a business.
 People in an operating unit have a duty to maximize the use of scarce resources, improve processes, and account for their performance.

 The types of operating units include cost centers, business units, value streams, departments, and retail channels.
 The following table provides more information about each type of operating unit.